Dansby Swanson Preview, Player Props: Cubs vs. Diamondbacks

 Dansby Swanson At The Plate

-- In 13.4% of his games this year, he has hit a long ball, and 3.5% of his trips to the plate.
+- In 13.3% of his games this season, he has hit a long ball, and 3.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.